cse-sim/cse/doc/src/docs/input-data/terminal.md

 Type: float

 Leakage of supply air to return, increasing supply volume and return temperature.
 Note that this is a fraction of current cfm, whereas air handler leak (before VAV dampers) is a fraction of *maximum* cfm.
-TfanOffLeak is added to this if terminal has a fan that is not running (future, 7-92).
+TfanOffLeak is added to this whenever the terminal has a fan; the fan's actual run state is not currently factored in, so this backflow is effectively always applied rather than only when the fan is off.

 {{
   member_table({